 Scooters, like bicycles, can have a white front light and a red rear light.
 If you ride after dark, it is necessary to have both a front and rear light.
 Due to the design of electric scooters, they typically do not have very visible rear lights.
 If you are going to ride at night, strongly consider adding some flashing red rear lights to your helmet or backpack.

 - Foot brakes, which are activated by pushing your foot down on the rear fender, cause it to rub against the rear tire, slowing it down.
 This type of brake has slightly more stopping power but is not as effective as the disc or drum brakes.

 - Drum Brakes are enclosed inside the wheel hub and are generally lower maintenance than other braking types and have consistent performance in wet conditions.

 - Disc brakes have the most stopping power and are lighter than drum brakes.
 They are typically found on the higher end Premium Commuter and High-Performance scooters but may appear on better quality Budget Commuter scooters.

 Learn more in our guide to electric scooter brakes.

 The downside to pneumatic tires is there is more maintenance required than the airless variety.
 Pneumatic tires are prone to punctures and need to be filled with air when they have low pressure.
 Pneumatic tires, with tubes and tubeless, are common in all price classes except the budget range, where tires are almost exclusively solid.

-Pneumatic tires are common in all prices ranges, except the Budget range, where tires are almost exclusively airless (solid).
+Pneumatic tires are common in all price ranges, except the Budget range, where tires are almost exclusively airless (solid).

 Pro Tip: Do not underestimate the improved ride quality you will get with pneumatic tires.
 These will make a huge improvement when rolling over even minimally bumpy terrain, where road vibration can be very uncomfortable on your feet and legs.
 Additionally, you can nearly prevent flat tires by following a few simple tips.